 SipHash may serve as a way to implement mappings in memory, which would allow them to be local variables in functions.
-Although, a safe alternative to random seeds still needs to be found.
+Although the Substrate environment provides a function to generate random numbers to serve as the hashes' secret, on Solana a safe alternative still needs to be found.

-1.12.12 Contract Types
+1.11.12 Contract Types